 The statistical information disclosed in this report was obtained from the California Department of Education and the Beverly Hills Unified School District.
 At the time of publication, this report met all SARC-related state and federal requirements using the most current data available.
-Instructional materials data and the school facilities documentation referred to in this report were acquired in January 2019.
+Instructional materials data was acquired in October 2019 and the school facilities documentation referred to in this report was acquired in January 2020.

-2017-18 Annual School Accountability Report Card
+2018-19 Annual School Accountability Report Card

-A Report of 2017-18 Activity Published in January 2019
+A Report of 2018-19 Activity Published in January 2020